moonstar-x/discord-downtime-notifier/README.md

 ## Usage:
 On its current state, the bot does not have an *usage*, you simply turn it on and forget about it.

+## To Do:
+* This bot should work for multiple servers and multiple bots inside each server.
+* If possible, server ID shouldn't be required by the user.
+* Something I could also add would be that the message this bot sends may also be directed to an user (ideally the bot's manager) or maybe even to a role.

 ## Author:
 This bot was made by [moonstar-x](https://github.com/moonstar-x).